Who runs the troop and plans the meetings and activities?

 How often does a troop meet?

-Boy Scouts meet once each week at their troop meeting.
+Scouts BSA Troops meet once each week at their troop meeting.
 We also will have a minimum of 1 overnight activity each month and will generally have 1-3 additional, optional activities such as Community Service Projects or patrol outings.

 What is a patrol?